yoon-jimin/2021_HIV_Env_DMS/README.md

  * pLAI is used to indicate p0 mutant viral library

- * WT is used to indicate wild type Env
+ * WT is used to indicate wild-type Env

 ## Analysis